oktavilla/PortfolioDeck-Docs/themes.markdown

 ### Collections

 The `collections` object is available in all templates.
 It contains a list of all collections in the portfolio.
 You can also retrieve a specific collection with its `handle` e.g. `collections.main`, where `main` is the handle, will return the `collection` with the handle `main`.
-[Check out the docs for the collection object](#collection_object)
+[Check out the docs for the collection object](#collection_object).

-#### Example

-If you want to create a list of links to all your collections this is how you would do it.
+For example, if you want to create a list of links to all your collections:

 <div style="display: none;">
 For some stupid reason this is necessary so that Jekyll do not parse the following examples as liquid.